AmariahAK/wisdom-drop/README.md

 # Discipline / Self-Growth Wisdom of the Day (November 26 2025)
 > “Progress isn’t loud.
 It’s the quiet decision you repeat even when nobody’s clapping.”
 > — Ari Kamau

+# Healing / Self-Alignment Wisdom of the Day (November 27 2025)
+> “You’re not late.
+You’re not behind.
+You’re just on a path that requires depth, not speed.”
+> — Brianna Wiest